 We wrote an update earlier this year, about investments during the first two quarters of 2013.
 Now it has come to make a summary of the fall as well, and thus the entire 2013.

-Above is a spreadsheet with all the investments that we have gotten to our attention during 2013.
+Above is a spreadsheet from my investment newsletter club with all the investments that we have gotten to our attention during 2013.

 Disclaimer: There are, most likely, many more investments that we do not know about (yet), and we will try to update the document when we get to know about more.